Ormara

-Ormara (Balochi and اورماڑا, [oːɾmɑːɽɑː]), is a town in Gwadar District in the Balochistan province of Pakistan.
-It is a port on the Makran coastal region.
+Ormara (Balochi and اورماڑا, [oːɾmɑːɽɑː]), is a town and tehsil in Gwadar District in the Balochistan province of Pakistan.
+It is a port in the Makran coastal region.
 It is located 360 km west of Karachi and 230 km east of Gwadar on the Arabian Sea.
 This port is also mentioned in Periplus of the Erythraean Sea as Oraea.

 History

-Going towards Gwadar through the Makran Coastal Highway, Ormara comes in midway between Karachi and Gwadar.
+Going towards Gwadar through the Makran Coastal Highway, Ormara is located midway between Karachi and Gwadar.
 Its historical routes are linked with Alexander the Great, who stayed there with his army for a few days on his way back from the Indus region after conquering the lands of Sindh, Punjab and the Khyber Pakhtunkhwa regions of modern-day Pakistan in 400 BC.
 One of his generals, Ormoz, died there, and the present-day city was named after him.

-For a few centuries, Ormara remained a battle field between the Baloch Sardar (local feudal) and foreign aggressors.
+For centuries, Ormara remained a battlefield between the Baloch Sardar (local feudal) and foreign aggressors.
 Before independence, it was part of the state of Las Bela and afterward in 1975, it became part of the Makran Division.
-Being an isolated town, it remained undeveloped; however, after construction of the Makran Coastal Highway and Jinnah Naval Base, life has taken a positive change for the locals with many local industries and the resultant increase in jobs available for the locals.
-It has a population of about forty thousand people and still offers a traditional look at how the ancients lived.
+Being an isolated town, it remained undeveloped; however, after the construction of the Makran Coastal Highway and Jinnah Naval Base, life has taken a positive change for the locals with the establishment of many local industries and the resultant increase in jobs available for the locals.
+This city with a population of about 40,000 still offers a glimpse of the traditional way of life of the people here.
 Most residents make their livelihood from fishing; a few of them also work in Middle Eastern countries.
-Ormara has witnessed considerable growth in recent years, especially with the foundation of the Makran Coastal Highway, which integrated the area more with the mainstream Pakistani economy and major urban centres allowing for an easier transport of goods, commerce and people.
+Ormara has witnessed considerable growth in recent years, especially with the foundation of the Makran Coastal Highway, which integrated the area more with the mainstream Pakistani economy and significant urban centres allowing for transport of goods, commerce and people.

+Demographics

+Population

+The population of city in 1981 was 8,265 but according to the 2023 Census of Pakistan, the population has risen to 16,573.
+In the Ormara tehsil 27,832 people lived in 2023.

 Transport

 Ormara has a port and fish harbour.
 The Jinnah Naval Base of the Pakistan Navy is located at Ormara.
-Ormara Airport (ORW) is domestic airport with connections to the rest of Pakistan.
+Ormara Airport (ORW) is a domestic airport with connections to the rest of Pakistan.
 The Makran Coastal Highway links Ormara with Karachi to the east and Gwadar to the west.